Aliases for SSH3 Gene

 GeneCards Summary for SSH3 Gene

 SSH3 (Slingshot Protein Phosphatase 3) is a Protein Coding gene.
 Diseases associated with SSH3 include Laurence-Moon Syndrome and Endosteal Hyperostosis, Autosomal Dominant.
-Among its related pathways are Regulation of actin cytoskeleton and Cytoskeletal Signaling.
+Among its related pathways are Axon guidance and Actin Dynamics Signaling Pathway.
 Gene Ontology (GO) annotations related to this gene include actin binding and protein tyrosine phosphatase activity.
 An important paralog of this gene is SSH1.